psf/elections/README.rst

     FirstName,LastName,Email

-So to generate a random voter ID for each voter and to format it appropriately, we have a tool in this repository to handle it called ``convert-exported-csv-for-helios.py``.
+So to generate a random voter ID for each voter and to format it appropriately, there is a tool in this repository to handle it called ``convert-exported-csv-for-helios.py``.
 This will generate the necessary format for Helios from the CSV file the EA receives.